-Almost all of the major systems of your body depend on water to work properly.
-Drinking plenty of water helps your body regulate body temperature, prevent constipation, flush waste products out of the body, and perform many other important functions.
+All of the major systems of your body depend on water to work properly.
+Drinking adequate amounts of water helps your body:

 Most people, especially those who exercise in hot weather, are more concerned about not drinking enough water.
-However, overhydration, or drinking too much water, is also a potentially deadly condition.
-It can throw off the balance between water and sodium in your blood.
+However, drinking too much water can also be dangerous.

 Increased water intake

-Drinking more water than the kidneys can get rid of in the urine can cause too much water to collect in the body.
+This occurs when you drink more water than your kidneys can remove in your urine.
+This can cause too much water to collect in your bloodstream.

 - liver disease

 - syndrome of inappropriate antidiuretic hormone

 - nonsteroidal anti-inflammatory drugs

 Other conditions and drugs can cause increased water intake by making you extremely thirsty.
 These include:

 Overhydration is more common among endurance athletes who drink large amounts of water before and during exercise.
 It has been reported among: